Releases on GitHub Actions

-If you release your services via GitHub Actions, you can use our Actions to record releases to Clairvoyance.
+If you deploy your services via GitHub Actions, you can use our Actions to record deployments to Clairvoyance.

-- Add the following to your GitHub Actions workflow that does the release.
+2. Add the following to your GitHub Actions workflow that does the deployment.

 steps: